ChrisBarker-NOAA/build-deps-pep/pep-0NNN.rst

 standard (also unlike configparser [#configparser]_), and it is not overly complex (unlike YAML [#yaml]_).
 The TOML format is already in use by the Rust community as part of their
-Cargo package manager [#cargo]_ (and in private email stated they have been quite happy with their choice of TOML).
+Cargo package manager [#cargo]_ and in private email stated they have been quite happy with their choice of TOML.
 A more thorough discussion as to why various alternatives were not chosen can be read in the `Other file formats`_ section.

+A top-level ``[package]`` table will represent details specific to the package that the project contains.

-A top-level ``semantics-version`` key will represent the semantic version that the configuration file targets.
+A ``semantics-version`` key within the ``[package]`` table will represent the semantic version that the ``[package]`` table represents.
 It will always be set to an integer and will default to a value of ``1`` if unspecified.
-The version will only be updated when the semantics of how the file's contents cannot be interpreted in a backwards-compatible fashion (e.g. the version does not need to change if a new table is added to the semantics of the file, but if a pre-existing field changes its meaning then the semantic version will need to change).
+The version will only be updated when the semantics of a key or sub-table in the ``[package]`` table cannot be interpreted in a backwards-compatible fashion (e.g. the version does not need to change if a new table is added to the semantics of the file, but if a pre-existing field changes its meaning then the semantic version will need to change).
+Changes to the meaning of the versions are expected to occur through a PEP.

-There will be a ``[build]`` table in the configuration file to store build-related data.
-Initially only one key of the table will be
+There will be a ``[package.build-system]`` sub-table in the configuration file to store build-related data.
+Initially only one key of the table will be valid: ``requires``.
-valid: ``dependencies``.
 That key will have a value of a list of strings representing the PEP 508 dependencies required to build the project as a wheel [#wheel]_ (currently that means what dependencies are required to execute a ``setup.py`` file to generate a wheel).

 For the vast majority of Python projects that rely upon setuptools, the ``pyproject.toml`` file wil be::

+  [package]
-  semantics-version = 1  # optional; defaults to 1.
+  semantics-version = 1  # Optional; defaults to 1.

-  [build]
+      # Indentation is optional in TOML and has no semantic meaning.
+      [package.build-system]
-  dependencies = ['setuptools', 'wheel']
+      requires = ['setuptools', 'wheel']  # PEP 508 specifications.

-Because the use of setuptools and wheel are so expansive in the community at the moment, tools are expected to use the example configuration file above as their default semantics when a ``pyproject.toml`` file is not present.
+Because the use of setuptools and wheel are so expansive in the community at the moment, build tools are expected to use the example configuration file above as their default semantics when a ``pyproject.toml`` file is not present.

-All top-level keys and tables are reserved for future use by other PEPs except for the ``[tools]`` table.
-Within that table, tools can have users specify configuration data as long as they use a sub-table within ``[tools]``, e.g. ``[tools.flit]``.
+All other top-level keys and tables are reserved for future use by other PEPs except for the ``[tool]`` table.
+Within that table, tools can have users specify configuration data as long as they use a sub-table within ``[tool]``, e.g. ``[tool.flit]``.
 The name of the sub-table must match the tool's name on the Cheeseshop/PyPI.

 Rejected Ideas